 M.A.
-General/Experimental Program
+Psychological Science Program

 PROGRAM DESCRIPTION AND OBJECTIVE

 You'll be taught by the best-of-the-best at Cal State, San Bernardino.
-The General Experimental Program in psychology at CSUSB has captured more Outstanding Professor and Outstanding Student awards than any other academic unit at the university.
+The Psychological Science Program in psychology at CSUSB has captured more Outstanding Professor and Outstanding Student awards than any other academic unit at the university.
 Seven faculty have been honored with the University's Outstanding Professor Award, a campus-wide distinction that is part of a California State University state-wide recognition program.
 The GE professors, and the year they earned the Outstanding Professor Award, are Fred Newton (1982), Diane Halpern (1985), Bob Cramer (1990), Gloria Cowan (1992), David Riefer (2000), Sanders McDougall (2001), Yuchin Chien (2008), and, continuing this remarkable tradition, Cynthia Crawford (2014).

 Program Course Requirements (50-51 units)